 LOVE IN ACTION

-NEW YORK CITY — 1893 — Deep in the teeming trenches of the Lower East Side, a young nurse was teaching home health care to recent immigrants.
-One day just after class, a ragged girl ran up to her, crying.
+NEW YORK CITY — 1893 — Deep in the teeming trenches of the Lower East Side, a young nurse is teaching home health care to recent immigrants.
+One day just after class, a ragged girl runs to her, crying.
 “Mommy. . .
 Baby. . .
 Blood!”
-Terrified, the girl repeated her cry until the nurse took the girl’s hand.
+Terrified, the girl repeats her cry until the nurse takes the girl’s hand.
 Together they set out on a journey that changed American medicine.

 You may not know the name Lillian Wald, but if you have ever: